 The models described are widespread, but not the only ones, so any enterprise engaged in software testing can choose a model that suits their business needs best.
 This will help reduce the number of unmanageable situations.

-QA vendor with 17 years in the domain, we will help you establish a consistent QA strategy and improve the maturity of QA processes.
+QA vendor with 19 years in the domain, we can help establish a robust QA strategy or improve the current QA processes.